mvolkmann/blog/src/alpine.md

 ### x-data

-The `x-data` attribute declares an HTML element to be an Alpine component and optionally declares associated state that Alpine watches for changes.
+The `x-data` directive declares an HTML element to be an Alpine component and optionally declares associated state that Alpine watches for changes.
 The state is scoped to this element and its descendant elements.
 It can include properties and functions.